baumannzone/entucasa/src/delivery-menu/README.md

 ### Bravas
 A classic Spanish tapas dish made with Spanish-style fries, spicy Salsa Brava from Madrid and house made garlic mayo.

+### Garlic prawns
+Head on garlic prawns that will give you the chance of sucking on that flavourful head.
+A little bit of chilli flakes to give them some spiciness plus some garlic and parsey.

 ### Spanish tortilla
 Spanish omelette filled with pan-fried potatoes and onion served with house made garlic mayo.